m2osw/snaplogger/README.md

     file.path=/var/log/snapwebsites

-### Level
+### Severity

-By default the level is set to INFORMATION.
+By default the severity is set to INFORMATION.

-This means anything below that level gets ignored.
-Anything equal or above that level gets included.
+This means anything below that severity gets ignored.
+Anything equal or above that severity gets included.

-The level can be different for each component and each appender.
+The severity can be different for each component and each appender.

 We support the following levels: